tsani/jerrington.me/drafts/2023-01-30-defunctionalizating-continuations.md

 So we call `assign` with an extended environment _and_ an augmented failure continuation.
 It is exactly here that we express the idea "try evaluating the rest of the tree with `x = true` _but if that fails_ then try evaluating the rest of the tree with `x = false`."
+Another way to understand this part of the code is to observe that there are _two_ calls to the same `assign`: since invoking `assign` represents returning from the function, it's as if we had the ability to return multiple times from the same function.

+At first it seems terrifying to try to defunctionalize this, but fortunately, d17n is a completely systematic, mechanical process.

+1. Find every type of function that is passed, we define a new type.
+   We define one interpreter for each of these types, although at this point all we can do is work out the signature of the interpreter.
+2. Find every position where we pass an anonymous function.
+   Each of those functions becomes a constructor of the datatype corresponding to its type.
+3. For each anonymous function, we have to identify all the variables it contains that aren't its parameters -- the fancy math-name for those is _free variables_.
+4. Find every place where we _call_ a function received through a parameter;
+   these will become calls to the `apply` interpreter we will write.

+We'll follow these steps one by one.

+1. We define a type `failure` to represent the function `unit -> 'r` and a type `assign` to represent the function `env -> bool -> (unit -> 'r) -> 'r`.
+   There is a small wrinkle
+   Our interpreters will be `apply_failure : unit`
+2.

-At first it seems terrifying to try to defunctionalize this, but fortunately, d17n is a very systematic process.
-There is exactly one place where we pass an anonymous function as an argument to `assign` and there are exactly five places where we pass an anonymous function as an argument to `solve`.
+There is exactly one place
+where we pass an anonymous function as an argument to `assign` and there are exactly five places where we pass an anonymous function as an argument to `solve`.
 For each of these functions, we need to identify the _free variables_ -- that's the fancy math-name for variables that aren't parameters.

 [sat-cps]: /posts/2022-10-22-higher-order-continuations.html